cord3/primary/README.md

 ## Installation

-	Pull the files from the repo and install on your server.
+	* Download all the files in the repo
+	* Install on local and/or remote server
+	* Enjoy!

 ## Helping Out